Almost $100 million can buy you a lot of things, including two failed runs for the U.S. Senate

 McMahon, the anti-government outsider, was for TARP but ultimately ran a series of ads in the next few months slamming TARP and government bailouts because it was politically convenient since that arrogant money-hater Obama was now in office.
 As a corporatist trying to get into government, McMahon is trying to run against an entity that also initiated generous tax cuts and tax credits that her company is a recipient of here in Stamford.

-Of course that question didn’t appear in her campaign video, just the back of my head, and Linda; there she was, looking stoic and grossly interested in whatever we were talking about.
+Of course that question didn’t appear in her campaign video, just the back of my head, and Linda; there she was, looking stoic and grossly interested in it all.

 In the television, the Internet and on the radio, Linda McMahon is the gentle librarian who wishes well for all, a successful businesswoman who went from nothing to something, the Washington outsider who listens and will bring change to a political system that has been unchangeable for so long.
 With enough money to buy whatever she wants, including lavish catering parties and a Death Star campaign operation based here in town, McMahon has created a Republican Senate campaign of the “You can’t tell me shit”-type, complete with a political consulting arm that is run by Freedomworks PR Whore Ed Patru, a Napoleonic flack jacket who since coming into Connecticut to be McMahon’s campaign spokesman has surely pissed off every reporter covering the race.
 He’s known for completely sanitizing every part of the campaign and sending reporters asshole emails any opportunity he gets.

 On the night that she lost, McMahon threw a huge banger at the Connecticut Convention Center.
-My friend Peter met there and afterward Patru came out behind a side curtain and we both went up to him and started giving him backslapping congratulations on the campaign.
+My friend and I met there and afterward Patru came out behind a side curtain and we both went up to him and started giving him backslapping congratulations on the campaign.
 He must have felt so important.
-Sure, he lost, but he got to run a campaign and build his cutthroat, shit-talking resume for future vapid campaign operations.
+Sure, he lost, but he got to run a campaign and build his cutthroat, shit-talking resume for future shitty campaign operations.
 We ended our exchange with him telling us a story about the time he hit a deer in Wisconsin.
 That was his big story.
-Of all the things you could talk about, he told us a story about Hitting.
-A. Deer.
+Of all the things you could talk about, he told us a story about hitting. a. deer.

-Nothing really happened during that whole past year of McMania.
-Tons of spin emails later, countless articles by McMahon campaign cheerleaders, and we don’t really know what McMahon would do in the senate besides not be a career politician.
+Nothing really happened during this whole past year of McMania.
+Tons of spin emails later, countless articles by McMahon campaign cheerleaders, and we don’t really know what McMahon would do in the Senate besides not be a career politician.
 She’s a career CEO, and that’s just as bad.

-McMahon is really just another bean counter who will strengthen the marriage between our government and monolithic, multi-national corporations.
+What McMahon really is, with her $50 million in the bank for election, is another bean counter who will strengthen the marriage between our government and corporations.
 She is a so-called outsider candidate whose campaign is run by the same people who have studied under Karl Rove, and run by the same insider money and line of thinking that has helped ruin America in the past 20 years.
-She is not change nor is she an outsider, just like everyone else who runs for major office in America.
+She is not change nor is she an outsider.
 McMahon represents a fractured segment of the Republican party that still doesn’t get that the policies espoused by Ronald Reagan have failed.
 She’s a Republican who wants less government intervention but if put on the spot to vote, would have bailed out the banks quicker as a senator than kicking someone in the nuts on WWE.

 On that election night, I met my friend there after I got off deadline for work.
 He was already a goner having popped a clonazepam after a few drinks and was wearing a Linda 2010 shirt, just babbling nonsense with some old guy.
 It was hilarious.
-Much later on in the night, I found him wandering around in the parking garage still looking for his car after leaving like half and hour prior to that.
+Much later on in the night, I found him wandering around in the parking garage still looking for his car.
+And he had left like half and hour prior to that.

 Tuesday, Nov.
 2, 11:32 p.m.
 Connecticut Convention Center in Hartford